 - Georgian Bay- Ontario 2004

 - Bras d’Or Lake- Nova Scotia 2011

 - Beaver Hills- Alberta 2016

-2. The Georgian Bay Biosphere Reserve
+2. The Georgian Bay Biosphere

-The Georgian Bay Biosphere Reserve covers 347,000 hectares of shoreline ecosystem stretching from the Severn River to the French River.
+The Georgian Bay Biosphere covers 347,000 hectares of shoreline ecosystem stretching from the Severn River to the French River.
 It contains over 50 species of animals and plants that are at risk in Canada and Ontario.

-The GBBR’s Cultural Advisory Circle shares Indigenous perspectives and builds a network of groups across our diverse communities.
+The GBB’s Cultural Advisory Circle shares Indigenous perspectives and builds a network of groups across our diverse communities.
 We support Indigenous language revitalization through youth, elder, and community activities.
 We are honoured to participate in powwows and other cultural ceremonies, and we are learning how to put reconciliation into action.